Welcome to Our 11th Season!

 RPPF offers an exciting mixture of lessons, classes, and performances with an internationally renowned, multi-generational faculty.
 Students choose their own course of study, with the option to have lessons and classes with as many teachers as possible, even every day!
-Many will receive nearly a semester’s worth of private lessons.
+Each of our guest faculty members is in residence for 3 or 4 days.
+Most students receive nearly a semester’s worth of private lessons.
 RPPF is a touchstone for artistic awareness and professional inspiration, truly a unique and profound experience.

 RPPF is designed for serious aspiring pianists enrolled in a collegiate program.
-Participants must be in residence for the entire festival and must be fluent in English.
+Its is mandatory that participants be in residence for the entire festival.
+We also require fluency in English.
 No exceptions.
 Our official age range is 18-29.
 If you are younger or older and wish to apply please contact us before starting an application.
 If you are a teacher and would like to attend, we welcome you.

 Our highly anticipated masterclasses occur almost every day (and sometimes twice on a day!), featuring each of our Artist Faculty and three student performers.